Hotel Vancouver (1916): World War II

 During the Second World War, the second Hotel Vancouver was used as a barracks.
 The building was boarded up and placed under guard at the end of the war, a time when returning veterans were having difficulty finding housing.
 In January 1946 thirty-five veterans, unimpeded by Army sentries, took over the vacant hotel and announced the building was now veterans housing.
 They organized themselves and soon were housing approximately 1,000 veterans and some spouses.

-The building was used by the veterans until 1948 and torn down a year later.
+The building was used by the veterans until 1948 and then by refugees from the Fraser River flood of 1948 and then was torn down a year later.
 The block became a parking lot until 1969.
-The Pacific Centre, including the TD Tower and the main Vancouver Eaton's Store (now Nordstrom), was constructed between 1969 and 1973 and stands on the site today.
+The Pacific Centre, including the TD Tower and the main Vancouver Eaton's Store (later Sears, then partly rebuilt as Nordstrom, and now empty except for offices on the upper floors), was constructed between 1969 and 1973 and stands on the site today.

 Media depictions

 The hotel was shown prominently in the opening scene of A. D. Kean's feature film Policing the Plains (1924-1927), as shown in a production still from May 1924.
 The film has since been lost.

 The hotel was recreated in virtual form in the 2014 interactive work Circa 1948.